Blog | The Importance Of Culture And Language When Exporting

 The results of research by the Common Sense Advisory show that 75% of buyers in non-English-speaking countries would rather choose a product in their own language rather than one in English.
 Meanwhile, 64.3% of internet users with little or no English ability would prefer to pay more for products or services with information they could read in their own language.

 In this sense, it’s vital to develop a process for international communication alongside your export strategy.
 The key is making sure your international buyers have enough information, and compelling enough brand experience in their native language to buy your product.
+If you need help in building your exporting strategy, then we can undertake extensive research for you in our Export Analysis Reports.

 As Nelson Mandela explained once said: